 Hit up the dollar store or the Target Dollar Spot for funny glasses, funky hats, tiaras, crowns, glitter wigs, headbands, and beaded necklaces.
 It’s so much fun to wear goofy accessories and take pictures.

 We have a stash of items that don’t feature the specific year so that we can use them over and over again.

-Make 2023 glasses for the whole family using pipe cleaners.
+Make new year glasses for the whole family using pipe cleaners.

 This fun idea is number 32 on this list.